bkayalibay/TFLatentDirichletAllocation/README.md

 ### Introduction
 This repository contains a tensorflow implementation of LDA as described in [1].
 I used the numpy implementation by Matthew Hoffman as a reference.
 You can find it at: https://github.com/blei-lab/onlineldavb.
+I wrote this code mainly to educate myself on LDA.
+That means there are probably some errors lurking in there.
 ### TODOs
 - [x] add citations, reference to onlineldavb
 - [ ] add documentation
 - [ ] provide evaluation metrics like perplexity, log-likelihood, elbo